mathematiguy/parallel-computing/README.md

 # parallel-computing
-Explorations in parallel computing (using Python)
+Recent work in parallel computing (using Python)